 If you shoot in RAW, then you will nearly always want to give your images a little extra "punch" in processing, since these can tend to look a little flat straight out of camera.
-Nearly every image will benefit from a little love in processing, so here's 5 different ways you can add a little pop when processing.
+Pretty much every image will benefit from a little bit of love and tenderness in processing.

 1) Increase Vibrancy or Saturation